These apricot yogurt muffins are so soft and delicious, with great apricot flavor. The perfect breakfast or snack that the whole family will love!

 Table of Contents

 We make breakfast muffins quite often and especially love to enjoy them on Sunday mornings.
-These apricot muffins were a fun variation and had such delicious apricot flavor.
+These apricot muffins were a fun variation from our normal blueberry muffins and had such delicious apricot flavor.
 We’ll definitely be making them again!

 How to Make Apricot Muffins